All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Ostiophalliculitis or staphylococcal impetigo (syn: Impitch of Bokhard) - acute inflammation of the mouth of the hair follicle caused by staphylococcus.
-On the skin of the hairy areas, more often the face and head, there are single or multiple, located in the mouths of the hair follicles, often in the center of hairless, conical or hemispherical pustules the size of a pinhead, filled with thick pus, surrounded by a small corolla of hyperemia.
-After a few days, the content of the pustule dries to form a brownish crust.
+Ostiofolliculitis or staphylococcal impetigo (syn.: Bockhard's impetigo) is an acute inflammation of the mouth of the hair follicle caused by staphylococcus.
+On the skin of hairy areas, most often the face and head, there appear single or multiple, conical or hemispherical pustules the size of a pinhead, located at the mouths of the hair follicles, often pierced in the center by a hair, filled with thick pus, surrounded by a small halo of hyperemia.
+After a few days, the contents of the pustule dry out with the formation of a brownish crust.

-Pathomorphology of ostiophalliculitis or staphylococcal impetigo
+Pathomorphology of ostiofolliculitis or staphylococcal impetigo

 Pathomorphology